rocketstation/convention/README.md

 ## API

-`parser` -  creates parse function which will use provided convention `project` - parses provided folder using our conventions `web` - parses provided folder using our web convention `api` - parses provided folder using our api convention `WEB` - returns our web convention object
+`app` -  creates parse function which will parse app using provided convention `project` - parses provided folder using our conventions `web` - parses provided folder using our web convention `webApp` -  parses provided folder using our web convention `api` - parses provided folder using our api convention `apiApp` -  parses provided folder using our api convention `WEB` - returns our web convention object
 `API` - return our api convention object